ROCm/AMDMIGraphX/tools/accuracy/README.md

 Random values are assigned to the model's inputs.
 However, they can be set to only contain 1s if the `--fill1` flag is passed in.
 This is useful for verifying models such as bert which use integer datatypes.

+By default, the CPU Execution Provider is used when running onnx runtime.
+If building onnx runtime with a different version, specify the provider using `--provider`.